 MDX has a wide track - 66.3-inches front, 66.5-inches rear -to optimize handling precision, stability, and ride comfort.
 The strut-type front suspension provides a generous 7.3 inches of wheel travel (4.3-inches in compression, 3.0-inches in rebound) with a moderate spring rate and relatively firm damping.
 Separate load paths to the unit body are provided for the coil spring and the shock absorber to facilitate tuning out road noise.
 A solid 0.9-inch stabilizer bar is linked directly to the strut via ball-joint connections to resist body roll during cornering maneuvers.
 The small 0.04-inch scrub radius designed into the front suspension is unusual for SUVs but this feature gives the MDX car-like steering response and handling that's consistent and predictable in on- and off-road situations.
 Accelerating or hard braking with uneven traction underfoot does not cause MDX to drift off line as is the case with many SUVs.

 A low roll center (6.2-inches above the ground) further improves MDX's handling.
 The lower control arm bushings are designed to provide a stabilizing toe-out steering effect when loaded during braking or cornering.
 The L-shaped arm allows a very tight steering lock for good low-speed maneuverability.
-In fact, the Acura MDX's turn-circle diameter is a modest 37.2 feet, some four feet tighter than the Lexus RX 300's turning circle.
+In fact, the Acura MDX's turn-circle diameter is a modest 37.2 feet.

 FRONT SUBFRAME AND MOUNTING SYSTEMS

 Packaging of major components at the rear of the MDX is a major engineering challenge.
 The rear subframe, which supports most of the rear suspension and the rear axle drive unit, is made of high-strength steel for high stiffness and minimal weight.
-The shape of the rear subframe is equally important - it must accommodate the drivetrain components for the VTM-4 four-wheel drive system, the multi-link rear suspension pieces and still allow the versatility of the third-row seat and flat cargo floor.
+For 2003, a rear subframe stay was added to help maintain precise positioning of the rear suspension and provide improved handling precision.
+The shape of the rear subframe is very important since it must accommodate the drivetrain components for the VTM-4 four-wheel drive system and the multi-link rear suspension pieces while still enabling the versatility of the third-row seat and flat cargo floor.
 For excellent ride and handling characteristics, the subframe attaches to the unit body at four widely spaced, rubber-isolated mounting points.
 Rear-suspension components, especially the springs and shock absorbers, are as compact as possible to facilitate a wide, flat load floor and to leave room for both a spare tire and a full-size fuel tank.
 The rear axle drive unit is mounted to the subframe by means of rubber isolators to block road and powertrain noise and vibration from the passenger compartment.
 A tuned dynamic damper attached to the drive unit cancels propeller-shaft and drive-shaft vibration.

 WHEELS AND TIRES

-Two different die-cast aluminum wheels are offered for the MDX.
-Both have 6.5-inch-wide by 17-inch diameter rims, a 45mm offset dimension, and five-lug bolt pattern.
+For 2003, new die-cast aluminum wheels are fitted to the MDX and the MDX with Touring Package.
+Both have 6.5-inch-wide by 17-inch diameter rims, a 45mm offset dimension, and a five-lug bolt pattern.
 Large openings in the wheels provide ample brake-system ventilation.
 Tires supplied by Michelin and Goodyear are both sized P235/65R-17 and carry an M+S (mud and snow) label and a T (118 mph) speed rating.
 Both the tread and the carcass were designed with computer-aided tools to achieve excellent ride comfort, low noise and wear, and best-in-class all-weather performance.
-Tread materials are compounded for excellent winter traction and include silica for low rolling resistance.
-During cold weather engineering tests, the MDX's tires consistently outperformed some of the most highly rated snow tires on the market.
+Tread materials are compounded for excellent winter traction and low rolling resistance.
+During initial cold weather engineering tests, the MDX's tires consistently outperformed some of the most highly rated snow tires on the market.

 The compact spare tire is carried under the rear load floor and can be lowered by turning a hidden hex-head bolt with the provided lug-nut wrench.
 The hex-head bolt is located under a cover conveniently located in the rear hatch trim area.
 This arrangement guarantees the security of the spare and keeps it readily accessible without disturbing luggage or cargo carried onboard.
 Room is provided to stow a flat or a full-size spare in the compact spare's location.
 Corrosion and failure of spare tire retention equipment, a common problem in some competitor SUVs, is avoided by use of stainless steel and polymer materials eliminating high-mileage failure.

 Extra-large brake rotors and calipers provide the capacity necessary for short stopping distances and excellent fade resistance - even with a heavy load in tow - and the precise pedal feel expected of an Acura.
 The vented front rotors are 11.8-inches in diameter and 1.1-inches thick.
 Solid drum-in-disc rear rotors are 12.3-inches in diameter and 0.43-inch thick.
+For 2003, the MDX features dual-piston calipers on the front wheels for more secure stopping.
 A drum-type parking brake mechanism is positioned within the inner portion of the rear rotor.
 Parking brakes are both set and released by stepping on a pedal, freeing space in the console area.
-The tandem-type vacuum booster consists of two 9-inch diameter booster chambers.
+The compact tandem-type vacuum booster consists of two 9-inch diameter booster chambers.

 ANTI-LOCK BRAKING SYSTEM (ABS)